allscale/allscale_runtime/tests/regressions/scheduler/README.md

 ## How plotting works

 The *plot* function in **utils.py** creates one pdf file per app_name and app_arg combination.
 This function can plot either execution time, resource usage, or energy (y-axis) against different number of OS threads (x-axis).
 The *plot_keys* config parameter defines the desired y-axis values.

+## Notes

+The *collect_data* function in *utils.py* assumes that scheduler_component.cpp prints active threads as "It is assumed that the scheduler prints out *...
+Active threads: num_threads* and resource usage as *Resource usage: num_resource_usage*.